street-lab-tech/Accessibility-Guidelines/Guidelines/Cognitive Support and Task Alignment/suitability-for-the-user's-tasks.md

 [← Back](../cognitive-support-and-task-alignment.md)

-# Suitability for the User's Tasks
+# Subguideline: Suitability for the User's Tasks

 **Definition:** The system supports users in completing tasks by aligning its functions and interactions models with their goals and workflows.